-The consistent longer presence of snow in HRRR-iSnobal relative to the observations across the simulated years highlighted an area for improvement.
-One cause for the delay is attributed to the too low amount of calculated shortwave radiation by SMRF, not providing enough energy to drive snowmelt in iSnobal.
-An obvious option that influences the calculation is the snow albedo time-decay function, which has caused high uncertainty in many different model types and scales (Chen et al., 2014; Clark et al., 2015; Krinner et al., 2018; Qu and Hall, 2014; Ryken et al., 2020).
+The consistent longer presence of snow in iSnobal-HRRR relative to the observations across the simulated years highlighted an area for improvement.
+One cause for the delay is attributed to the too low amount of calculated solar radiation by SMRF, not providing enough energy to drive snowmelt in iSnobal.
+An obvious option that influences the calculation is the snow albedo time-

+- 365 decay function, which has caused high uncertainty in many different model types and scales (Chen et al., 2014; Clark et al., 2015; Krinner et al., 2018; Qu and Hall, 2014; Ryken et al., 2020).
 The decay function determines the snow albedo based on the time of the last snowfall when the albedo gets reset, and the decay starts anew.
 A drawback of this approach is excluding other events that change the albedo, such as dust deposition.
 Solutions for the 1-d Snobal model improved the simulated snowmelt timing and forced the model with observed snow albedo (Miller et al., 2016; Skiles and Painter, 2019; Skiles et al., 2015, 2012).
-Scaling this solution and adapting it into spatially distributed models requires data sources with daily updated and spatially complete snow albedo, which are available today from remote sensing observations.
-For instance, the combined Moderate-Resolution Imaging Spectroradiometer (MODIS) Snow Covered Area and Grain Size (MODSCAG) and Dust Radiative Forcing (MODDRFS) in Snow (Rittger et al., 2020) provides daily observation with 500 m spatial resolution.
+Scaling this solution - 370 and adapting it into spatially distributed models requires data sources with daily updated and spatially complete snow albedo, which are available today from remote sensing observations.
+For instance, the combined MODIS Snow Covered Area and Grain Size (MODSCAG) and Dust Radiative Forcing (MODDRFS) in Snow (Rittger et al., 2020) provides daily observation with 500 m spatial resolution.
 This spatial and temporal resolution fulfills the requirements of a model data source.
-With the demonstrated need for improved snow disappearance dates of this work, improved results by using observations in other work, and the availability of remote sensing products, we suggest integrating remotely sensed snow albedo into iSnobal.
+With the demonstrated need for improved snow disappearance dates of this work, improved results by using observations in other work, and the availability - 375 of remote sensing products, we suggest integrating remotely sensed snow albedo into iSnobal.
+Though relatively sparse in time, the spatial snow depth comparison results highlighted another area to target with iSnobal-HRRR.
+The snow depths differences by aspect (Figures 5c and 5d) indicated an iSnobal energy balance issue as there was no strong aspect bias coming from the HRRR precipitation data (Supplement Figure S6).
+The closer agreements on the south-facing aspect suggest that improving the incoming solar radiation could help address this model bias.
+Solar radiation is currently a topographically adjusted calculation (Dozier 1990) by SMRF.
+One alternative to this approach is to use the supplied values by HRRR, reducing model complexity and computation times.
+The addition of remotely sensed albedo and alternative handling for incoming solar radiation will be the follow-up effort for iSnobal to this work.